Does my dog have allergies?

-Causes of dog allergies
+Causes and Triggers of

 One of the most common reasons that people take their dogs to the vet is allergy related skin problems - one of the main causes of allergies.